dhonus/jellyfin-tui/README.md

 You can search globally by pressing `F2`.
 The search is case insensitive and will search for artists, albums and tracks.
 It will pull **everything** without pagination, so it may take a while to load if you have a large library.
 This was done because jellyfin won't allow me to search for tracks without an artist or album assigned, which this client doesn't support.

 ![image](.github/search.png)

+### Supported terminals
+Not all terminals have the features needed to cover every aspect of jellyfin-tui.
+While rare, some terminals lack sixel (or equivalent) image support or have certain key event limitations.
+The following are tested and work well:
+- kitty (recommended)
+- iTerm2 (recommended)
+- alacritty
+- konsole